TAKE A LOOK-Reuters ASEAN Summit

 However, the region is far from homogeneous, and many investors who put a blanket bet on the bloc last year will have had their fingers burnt.
 While the Association of Southeast Asian Nations (ASEAN) is targeting economic integration by 2015, the countries that make it up vary from the developed financial centre of Singapore to the frontier markets of Myanmar and Laos.

-Political turmoil in Thailand and upcoming elections in Indonesia, along with concerns about the impact of the Federal Reserve's tapering, mean the short-term outlook is far from clear.
-Added to that are fears of a slowdown in the Singapore and Malaysian property markets and ethnic violence in Myanmar. > BlackRock hunts shares in Philippines, Indonesia > ASEAN bonds set for near-term jitters -State Street > Indonesia can be SE Asia's top car market -Astra CEO > OCBC eyes expansion in Greater China over ASEAN > Thailand's Siam Cement aims to boost ASEAN business > Myanmar developer Yoma sees long road to integration > Hard to integrate ASEAN by 2015 -Philippine fin min > Philippine government wants more revenue from mining
+> Indonesia can be SE Asia's top car market- Astra CEO > ASEAN bonds set for near-term jitters -State Street > Myanmar developer Yoma sees long road to integration > OCBC eyes expansion in Greater China over ASEAN > OCBC may up China bank stake if ownership rules eased > Hard to integrate ASEAN by 2015 -Philippine fin min > Philippine government wants more revenue from mining

 Follow Reuters Summits on Twitter @Reuters_Summits